 Pursuant to the 3-P model, good business creates a win-win-win situation for companies: Their socio-economic contribution benefits society (people as win 1), the world (planet as win 2), and the company itself earns an adequate profit (profit as win 3).

 This new self-perception not only corresponds to customers' changed expectations of companies and brands, but also builds a framework for innovation, successful brand extension and new business models.

-Compared to impact brands, a GOOD business does not necessarily have to claim to change the world, but sees itself as part of the larger whole.
+Compared to impact brands, a good brands does not necessarily have to claim to change the world, but sees itself as part of the larger whole.
 In light of this self-concept it wants to make a positive contribution with its business activities.